charlieargue/pan-code-samples/README.md

-# Palo Alto Networks (PAN) Code Samples
+# Palo Alto Networks (PAN) — Code Samples

-Besides code samples, this document also served as a detailed "post-mortem" of my time spent at Palo Alto Networks.
+Code samples, demos and videos, and a detailed "post-mortem" of my time spent at Palo Alto Networks.